Csaba79-coder/tower-problem-space-state-representation-ai/README.md

 - in Java 20 maven based project

+> **The Tower of Problem, as addressed in the Milton Friedman University's course,**
+> is successfully solved through the application of space state representation.
+This
+> involves a strategic approach to representing and navigating the possible states of
+> the Tower Problem configuration.
+The course delves into the intricacies of this
+> problem-solving technique, emphasizing the importance of space state representation
+> in efficiently reaching solutions for the problem.
+The Tower Problem is a classic
+> example of a problem that can be solved through space state representation.

 # Source code

 - [Source code](https://github.com/Csaba79-coder/MestIntSourceCode1) in C# provided by Gabor Kusper (Milton Friedman University)